JonasGruenwald/mp3/README.md

 After an application has been started once, you can always start it again from anywhere with `mp3 start <name>`.

 ### Managing processes

-Commands are the same as in pm2, but just call systemctl commands with the full service name

 ```shell
 mp3 restart app_name
 mp3 reload app_name